- Hong Kong Lawyer

 - Section headings may be used.
 These should be limited to two levels in the interests of readability.

-- Submissions in English are preferred.
+- Given the wide spectrum of readers, submissions in English are preferred.
 Submission of a Chinese translation in addition to the original text is welcome.

 - Submissions should be made by email with the proposed article attached in .doc or .rtf format.